aFarkas/lazysizes/README.md

 **Important: How ``sizes`` is calculated**: The automatic sizes calculation uses the width of the image.
 If it is below ``40`` (can be configured through the ``minSize`` option), lazysizes traverses up the DOM tree until it finds a parent which is over ``40`` and uses this number.
 Often the following general CSS rule might help: ``img[data-sizes="auto"] { display: block; width: 100%; }`` (see also [specifying image/iframe dimensions](#specify-dimensions)).

-The ``data-sizes="auto"`` feature only makes sense if you use the ``data-srcset`` attribute with *width* descriptors and give the image a percentage width.
-The calculated width can be modified using the ``lazybeforesizes`` event.
-Alternativly, the [parent fit plugin](plugins/parent-fit) can be used as an alternative for sizing images to fit a parent / container.
+The ``data-sizes="auto"`` feature only makes sense if you use the ``data-srcset`` attribute with *width* descriptors which allows the most appropriate image can be selected.
+The width auto-calculated by lazysizes can be modified using the ``lazybeforesizes`` event.
+Alternativly, the [parent fit plugin](plugins/parent-fit) can be used for sizing images to fit a parent / container, and is the only solution when an image's height needs to be taken into account when fitting it to its container.

 ##Recommended markup patterns